Tennessee State Route 53: History

 The highway in Clay County passed through the town of Willow Grove until the town's destruction in 1943 with the creation of the Dale Hollow Reservoir.
 Much of SR 53 between Celina and Byrdstown was flooded as a result of the impounding of the Obey River to build the Dale Hollow Dam.
 The highway's entry to the town is now the site of Cedar Hill Marina.
 Those events caused the Department of Highways to reroute Highway 53 northeastward to KY 61 at the Kentucky state line following the shore of the new lake.
-The remnants of the former SR 53 east of Dale Hollow Lake is now signed as Tennessee State Route 325.
+The remnants of the former SR 53 east of Dale Hollow Lake is now signed as SR 325.

 The route in Smith County has been rebuilt multiple times, too.
-The concurrency with State Route 24 previously went from the center of South Carthage to the eastern end of Chestnut Mound, as State Route 53 followed what are now South Main Street in South Carthage and parts of Enigma Road in Enigma.
-Eventually, bypasses of South Carthage and Enigma were built following the current route of S.R.
-53, and part of the initial route of Enigma Road was flooded by a shallow bay of Cordell Hull Reservoir.
+The concurrency with SR 24 previously went from the center of South Carthage to the eastern end of Chestnut Mound, as SR 53 followed what are now South Main Street in South Carthage and parts of Enigma Road in Enigma.
+Eventually, bypasses of South Carthage and Enigma were built following the current route of SR 53, and part of the initial route of Enigma Road was flooded by a shallow bay of Cordell Hull Reservoir.
 The current route from New Middleton to Alexandria via Brush Creek is also not the original route.